Great to have you here as I, Rush Limboy, your host and guiding light.

 They're already whipped up.

-You're gonna really that's we're trying to have peace with these people.
+That's what's you're going to really that's we're trying to have peace with these people.

 Newt Gingrich has responded to a candidate pledge circulated by an Iowa social conservative group, the family leader.

-Uh pledge to uphold the institution of marriage through personal fidelity to my latest spouse.
+I pledge to uphold the institution of marriage through personal fidelity to my latest spouse.

-No, he didn't put a time frame on it.
+No, he didn't put a timeframe on it.

-He just said he's gonna do it.
+He just said he's going to do it.

-He's gonna not gonna do it in this case, pledge not to cheat.
+He's going to pledge not to cheat.

 I thought you did that in your wedding vows, but what do I know?